-Amazon Elastic File System (EFS) is a scalable, elastic, cloud-native file system for Linux OS. https://www.youtube.com/watch?v=6ZIPBC78U0s Features EFS is elastic, so it automatically grows and shrinks as storage demands go up and down.
-It's a fully managed service that provides access through standard file system interfaces you already use, and it is designed for high … Continue reading Amazon EFS: Elastic File System
+Amazon Elastic File System (EFS) is a scalable, elastic, cloud-native file system for Linux OS.
+It's managed file storage for Amazon EC2. https://youtu.be/AvgAozsfCrY Features Amazon EFS is elastic, so it automatically grows and shrinks as storage demands go up and down.
+It's a fully managed service, which means you can create or configure Amazon EFS … Continue reading Amazon EFS: Elastic File System

-Amazon Elastic Compute Cloud (EC2) provides secure, elastic compute capacity in the cloud.
-You can think of it like you are renting a piece of a huge server where you can spin up your own independent instances catered to your specific needs. https://www.youtube.com/watch?v=TsRBftzZsQo Features With EC2, you don't have to spend time or resources obtaining … Continue reading AWS EC2: Elastic Compute Cloud
+Amazon Elastic Compute Cloud (EC2) provides secure, elastic compute capacity (virtual servers) in the cloud.
+You can think of it like you are renting a piece of a huge server where you can spin up your own independent instances catered to your specific needs. https://www.youtube.com/watch?v=TsRBftzZsQo Features With Amazon EC2, you don't have to spend time … Continue reading Amazon EC2: Elastic Compute Cloud

 It's important to know the details of what each service is.
 But at the same time, it helps to know a simple phrase to trigger your memory as a complete newbie.
-So I've created this AWS Mnemonics page to help you remember key features and facts.
-Especially when there are half a dozen services that … Continue reading AWS Mnemonics: Simple Flash Cards
+So I've created this AWS Mnemonics page to help you remember key Amazon Web Services features and facts.
+Especially when there are half a … Continue reading AWS Mnemonics: Flash Cards

 How to set up a WordPress site on EC2